Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 3. Battle Opponents:
      a.
 Use attacks based on your character's skillset in accordance with your stamina.
      b.
 Outlast your opponents by reducing their health to zero.
-4. Win the Game: Be the last player standing to earn the title of Pinakapabibo!
+4. Win the Game: Be the last player standing to earn the title of _Pinakapabibo_!

 ### Method 2
 1. Start the Game: Download the folder 'ClassroomWars'